My Teen Refuses To Eat Dinner. What Do I Do?

 Dinner often feels overwhelming because:

-• Eating in front of family feels exposed and uncomfortable
+• Eating in front of family may feel exposed and uncomfortable and/ or being watched makes the eating disorder feel threatened

-What looks like defiance is usually anxiety, fear, and the eating disorder trying to stay in control.
+What looks like defiance is often anxiety, fear, and the eating disorder trying to stay in control.

-Understanding this helps you respond calmly instead of emotionally.
+Understanding this helps you respond calmly instead of emotionally (which I know is so much easier said than done!)

 What to do tonight